 (5) The Board may issue guidelines to be observed by authorised persons when making parole orders under subsection (4).

-[Section 108 amended by No. 41 of 2006 s.
+[Section 108 amended: No. 41 of 2006 s.
 60.]

 109. Board may require person to appear before it

 (1) At any time while a person is subject to a parole order (other than a parole order (unsupervised)), an RRO or a PSSO, the Board, by order, may require him or her to appear before the Board.